marv7000/solink/docs/flags.md

 Display more detailed messages to the standard output.

 ### `--help`
-Display a message with all flags and usage.
+Display this message with all flags and their usage.
 If this flag is set, `solink` will not perform any other operation and exit.